apache/spark/docs/programming-guide.md

 lineLengths.persist()
 {% endhighlight %}

-which would cause it to be saved in memory after the first time it is computed.
+before the `reduce`, which would cause `lineLengths` to be saved in memory after the first time it is computed.

 </div>